 Master of Science degrees are offered in biology, chemistry, computer science, geology, mathematics, physics, and psychology.
 A Ph.D. program in rehabilitation psychology is also offered.
 All degrees awarded are Purdue University degrees, except that given in geology, which is an Indiana University degree.
-Qualified students may be authorized to pursue a Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette, or the Indiana University School of Medicine.
+Qualified students may be authorized to pursue a Purdue Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette.
 For information on Ph.D. programs, consult the departmental sections of this bulletin.